emqx/emqx-docs/en_US/getting-started/new-features.md

 As the underlying transport protocol of the next-generation Internet protocol HTTP/3,  [QUIC](https://datatracker.ietf.org/doc/html/rfc9000) can provide connectivity for the modern mobile Internet with less connection overhead and message latency compared to TCP/TLS protocols.
 Therefore, EMQX attempted to replace the transport layer of MQTT with QUIC, which led to the MQTT over QUIC.

-TO evaluate MQTT over QUIC and verify how it could improve network connectivity, please read [Use MQTT over QUIC ](../mqtt-over-quic/getting-started.md).
+To evaluate MQTT over QUIC and verify how it could improve network connectivity, please read [Use MQTT over QUIC ](../mqtt-over-quic/getting-started.md).

 {% emqxee %}